mavlyutov/docker-stats/README.rst

         }
     }

-As one can mention, there are an array object inside key :code:`io_service_bytes_recursive` and each element of that array is denormalized JSON with key inside values. docker-stats tries to jsonify that to:
+As one can mention, there are an array object inside key :code:`io_service_bytes_recursive` and each element of that array is flattened JSON with key :code:`op` within values. docker-stats called with key :code:`--normalize` tries to jsonify that to:

 .. code-block:: javascript